EduardoZepeda/coffee-bytes-hugo/content/posts/go/go-lenguaje-de-programacion-introduccion-al-lenguaje-variables-y-tipos-de-dato/index.en.md

 ### Why does go suck?
 Disadvantages of using Go

 To make this analysis as objective as possible, here are some controversial aspects of go that are not viewed favorably by some developers.
 Yes, I know the community can be toxic sometimes, but I agree with most of them.
-Let's be realistic, Go is not perfect, but in my opinion this is not about perfection but getting things done.
+Let's be realistic, Go is not perfect, but my take is that this is not about perfection but getting things done.

 {{< figure src="images/ManejoErroresGo.png" class="md-local-image" alt="Error handling with Go with if" caption="This pattern is quite recurrent in applications and can become tedious." >}}